For a successful weekend in Old Quebec, there is no magic recipe, only a beautiful city to discover!

 The city offers a host of activities, accommodation options and incredible restaurants that will allow you to create wonderful memories with family, lovers or friends and will offer you a wonderful weekend in Old Quebec.

 Several events are also organized during the year to allow you to fully enjoy the different seasons.
 The Quebec City Summer Festival, the Quebec Carnival, the New France Festival, the Quebec Pee Wee International Tournament and many other events are known on the international scene and allow you to discover the city from an unique angle.
+Unfortunately, this year, these events are postponed until next year.

 When it comes to accommodation, several hotels, big and small are available in the city to ensure you a successful weekend in Old Quebec.
 So you can choose between a large international hotel, like the Chateau Frontenac, a more accessible hotel, such as the Best Western PLUS Downtown Quebec or a small boutique hotel like Le 71.
 Anyway, be certain that you will find an establishment that meets your quality criteria, with an ideal location, good service and attractive prices.
 Of course, we always recommend referring to online comment sites, such as Trip Advisor, to ensure that the tourism community is satisfied with these properties.
 Who knows, you could make a nice discovery!